symfony/symfony-docs/cookbook/security/multiple_guard_authenticators.rst

 How to Use Multiple Guard Authenticators
 ========================================

-Guard authentication component allows you to easily use many different authenticators at a time.
+The Guard authentication component allows you to easily use many different authenticators at a time.

-An entry point is a service id (of one of your authenticators) whose start() method should be called when an anonymous user hits a page that requires authentication.
+An entry point is a service id (of one of your authenticators) whose ``start()`` method is called to start the authentication process.

-Multiple authenticators with shared entry point
+Multiple Authenticators with Shared Entry Point
 -----------------------------------------------

-Let's have an example of two authenticators: one based on login form, another one on facebook login.
-Both authenticators entry points redirect user to the same login page.
+Sometimes you want to offer your users different authentication mechanisms like a form login and a Facebook login while both entry points redirect the user to the same login page.
 However, in your configuration you have to explicitly say which entry point you want to use.

 This is how your security configuration can look in action: